markbastian/clojure-north-2020/README.md

 2. Parse existing data files into a usable format.
 3. Learn about and use a very powerful family of databases (including Datascript & Datahike).
-4. Build a backend web application around our superhero database, including a simple Swagger UI.
+4. Build a stateful backend web application around our superhero database, including a simple Swagger UI.

 By the end of the session, you should be able to easily adapt this application and lessons learned to your specific domains.

+## Target Audience
+This tutorial is aimed at beginning to intermediate Clojure developers.

+## Prerequisites
+Prior to this workshop, you must:
+1. Have Clojure installed on your computer.
+1. Have Leiningen installed on your computer.
+1. Install a Clojure IDE (I will be using Intellij+Cursive).
+1. Clone this project.
+1. Load the project into your IDE with a running REPL.

 ## License